zubearc/insight-agent/src/llm/s2PromptSocial.md

   "message": "I'm sorry, I don't know the Twitter handle for Ethan.
 Can you please provide me the full handle?"
 }
 ```

+Please only include platforms explicitly requested by the user.
+If they didn't mention any platform, ask them.